Eleanor de Moura: Biography

 Eleanor's actions earned her the opposition of the established power-brokers of Sicily, and they were able to force her out by pointing out that the Viceroy was also the papal legate, a role that could not be fulfilled by a woman; she was dismissed, and a law was passed forbidding the viceroy from passing his role on to his wife.

-Eleanor returned to Spain; in 1679 she married Carlos Homo-Dei Lasso de la Vega, second Marquis of Almonacid de los Oteros, Superior Commander of the Military Order of Christ.
-They had one son, who died young.
-When she died in 1706, her titles went to her sister Juana.
+Eleanor returned to Spain, where in 1679 she married Carlos Homo-Dei Lasso de la Vega, second Marquis of Almonacid de los Oteros, Superior Commander of the Military Order of Christ.

+From both of her marriages Eleonora had a son.
+Although not mentioned in the main genealogies, her first son, Félix de Guzmán y Carafa, was born around 1669-1670 and disappeared in 1688 while on a voyage to Malta.
+Suspicions have been raised that he might have been murdered because he was the most likely candidate for his paternal family's colossal inheritance.
+It was then in the hands of his uncle Nicolás, who would die childless the following year, as well as his other reckless uncle Domingo, thus leaving his half-aunt Mariana de Guzmán y Vélez Ladrón de Guevara, married into the powerful family of the Dukes of Medina Sidonia, as the only presumptive heiress.

+On 28 February 1680 Eleonora had also given birth to another son from her second marriage, but he died in October of the same year.

+When she too died in 1706, her titles went to her sister Juana.

 Cultural depictions

 Eleanor's story is retold in the 2013 Andrea Camilleri novel The Revolution of the Moon.